Skip to content

 Working with TikZ Figures

 TikZ is a powerful LaTeX package for creating vector graphics programmatically.
-It's widely used in academia for diagrams, plots, and technical illustrations due to its high quality and seamless LaTeX integration.
-While mastering TikZ can feel like learning a new language, TeXRA is here to help!
+It's widely used in academia for diagrams, plots, and technical illustrations because of its high quality and seamless LaTeX integration.
+Mastering TikZ can feel like learning a new language — TeXRA is here to help.

 General Media Handling

-For information on managing other types of figures (like standard images or PDFs) and general media selection in the UI, see the Working with Figures guide.
+For managing other figure types (standard images, PDFs) and general media selection in the UI, see the Working with Figures guide.

 What is TikZ?
 (A Brief Intro)

-Instead of using a graphical editor, TikZ lets you describe graphics using commands within your LaTeX document.
+Instead of using a graphical editor, TikZ lets you describe graphics with commands inside your LaTeX document.
 For example:

 latex